Our Goal

 Brittney Donovan

-Brittney Donovan has been the Recording Secretary of the Rondout Valley Food Pantry since 2018 and manages all meeting note taking.
-She is a graduate of Rondout Valley High School and SUNY Ulster and is an AmeriCorps alum.
-Brittney has extensive volunteer experience working to alleviate hunger and food insecurity throughout the United States.
+Brittney Donovan has been the Recording Secretary of the Rondout Valley Food Pantry since 2018.
+Born and raised in the Rondout Valley, she currently a social science researcher for Rutgers University.
+Brittney has extensive volunteer experience working to alleviate hunger and food insecurity throughout the United States with AmeriCorps NCCC and other non-profits.
 She enjoys serving in her community and making sure people are taken care of.

 Susan Philliber